GSA/automate.fedramp.gov/content/documentation/sar/4-sar-template-to-oscal-mapping.md

         <related-observation observation-uuid="a38f3bba-5b71-400d-b8f2-d808e1d4627f"/>
         <associated-risk risk-uuid="e552fb72-d662-4c01-b2d7-4dcb2086bb07"/>
         <remarks>
-            <p>If a penetration test result is favorable, such as to say the SOC detected the activities appropriately, no risk is required.</p>
+            <p>If a penetration test result is favorable, such as to say the SOC detected the activities appropriately, no risk assembly is required.</p>
             <p>If a penetration test result identifies a vulnerability or deficiency, the risk assembly is required.</p>
         </remarks>
     </finding>